China Caixin factory, service PMIs suggest economic slowdown worsening

 "Given sluggish activities during the summer, GDP may fall below 6.5 percent in the third quarter," economists at ANZ said in a research note.

-"We believe further aggressive monetary easing and proactive fiscal policy, along with financial liberalisation, are needed to maintain growth at around 7 percent," the government's official target for 2015.
+"We believe further aggressive monetary easing and proactive fiscal policy, along with financial liberalization, are needed to maintain growth at around 7 percent," the government's official target for 2015.

 Some economists believe China's current growth rate is already much weaker, and investors fear the twin shocks from a yuan currency devaluation and stock market collapse over the summer have put the economy and financial system at even greater risk.